brouberol/blog/content/til/is-decorated-function-a-method.md

 True
 ```

-What I needed was a way to inspect the signature of `f`, to determine whether its first argument was named `self`.
+What I needed was a way to inspect the signature of the decorated function, to determine whether its first argument was named `self`.
 And this is what [`inspect.signature`](https://docs.python.org/3/library/inspect.html#inspect.signature) can be used for.

 ```python
 >>> from phable_cli.phabricator import PhabricatorClient